Skip to main content Skip to main navigation

 We know we still have more to do and room to improve.
 But when Westpac is ranked the world’s most sustainable bank in such a respected index as the DJSI, this gives us confidence we are on the right path.

-Siobhan is Westpac's Chief Sustainability Officer.
-Her role covers sustainability governance which includes areas such as climate change and human rights policies.
-A pioneer in corporate sustainability in Australia, Siobhan is passionate about capacity of business to create positive impact, building on her early career in design.
+Siobhan is a former Chief Sustainability Officer for Westpac.
+From April 2013 through to July 2024, her remit covered sustainability governance which included areas such as climate change and human rights policies.
+A pioneer in corporate sustainability in Australia, Siobhan was, and still is, passionate about capacity of business to create positive impact, building on her early career in design.

 Browse topics